AP0110.ORG

 1990 - 2001

-Static HTML pages served from servers.
+Static HTML pages.
 Users could only consume content, not create or interact with it.

 Characteristics